Introduction to Homemade Diets for Dogs

 Solid Gold’s Holistique Blendz "was created to be used as the nutritionally balanced base, to which additional raw (or cooked) meat, vegetables, Buckaroo Beef [the company's freeze-dried beef patties] or canned food can be added."

-Other companies who offer pre-mixes include Timberwolf Organic’s Black Forest Canid Formula, Urban Wolf (grain-free), West Coast Canine Life, and Sojourner Farms (offers a grain-free variety).
-Handcraft Collars markets Wendy Volhard’s NDF (Natural Diet Foundation) that “supplies the supplements and grains of her original homemade Natural Diet in a dehydrated version,” to which you add meat, yogurt and vegetables.
+Other companies who offer pre-mixes include Timberwolf Organic’s Black Forest Canid Formula, Urban Wolf (grain-free), West Coast Canine Life, Sojourner Farms (offers a grain-free variety), and Wendy Volhard’s NDF (Natural Diet Foundation) that “supplies the supplements and grains of her original homemade Natural Diet in a dehydrated version,” to which you add meat, yogurt and vegetables.
 As with every diet, variety is better than feeding the same pre-mix, or the same added foods, all the time.

 See Dog Food Mixes for more information.

 Recommended books (see Homemade Diet Book Reviews for more information):Diets based on raw meaty bones

 Give Your Dog A Bone; Grow Your Pup With Bones; and The Barf Diet by Ian Billinghurst